alinadanilaa/SMA-project/README.md

 - `louvain_benchmark_results.csv`
 - `louvain_comparison.png`

-Running `Spotify2.ipynb` will take only a few minutes, making it ideal for reviewing results without the extended computation time.
+Running `Spotify_preRun_Louvain.ipynb` will take only a few minutes, making it ideal for reviewing results without the extended computation time.

 ## Requirements